This blog is dedicated to internet used car buyers and sellers as an online resource to educate and prevent costly mistakes when buying and selling!

 The net is infested with fraudsters that will steal your money in the blink of an eye.
 It’s what they do, and they are pros at doing it.

 Other than Fraudsters, there are many hordes of Dishonest Sellers that will set up a car to look great in photos, but will tell blatant lies about it’s condition!

 Selling your car?
-Beware of buyers paying with PayPal that could file a ChargeBack if their purchase was funded by a credit card many months later!
+Beware of buyers offering to pay with PayPal that could file a ChargeBack if their purchase was funded by a credit card!

 Most legitimate car sites subcontract with inspectors who can check a potential vehicle purchase out.
-You can also search the net for an inspector where the vehicle is located at.
-If you buy blindly you might not be happy with what you receive.
+Vehicle inspection services can be located by searching the net.